uipath-certification/uipath-certification.github.io/questions.md

          "3.0", "3.1"
       ]},

-	  {id:15, query:"Which of the following would be an example of a camel case naming convention?",  "answer":"/2020/10/10/camelcase-naming-convention.html", "difficulty": "4", options:[
+	  {id:15, query:"Which of the following four is an example of a camel case naming convention?",  "answer":"/2020/10/10/camelcase-naming-convention.html", "difficulty": "4", options:[
 			{text:"uipathNamingConventions", correct:true, selected:false},
 			{text:"UiPath-Naming-Conventions", correct:false, selected:false},